anthonysharpy/theta-surface/readme.md

 _**fetch-market-data**_

 - Bitcoin option data is downloaded from Deribit's public cryptocurrency API.
 An option is a contract granting the right to buy or sell an asset (in this case Bitcoin) at a pre-determined price (**strike price**) on a pre-determined date (**expiry**).
+- For consistency, we normalise all downloaded data to have the same spot price.
 - This data is saved to file.

 _**build-surface**_